austinwillis/context-reducers/README.md

 ## Actions

 Actions are used to update the store.
-Each action is a function that receives state, payload and dispatch as an argument and returns a new state.
+Each action is a function that receives state, payload and dispatch as arguments and returns a new state.

 A simple action that updates the state look like this.

 ```
-export function open({ open, ...res }) {
+export function open({ open, ...res }, payload, dispatch) {
     return {
         ...res,
         open: !open